Arriving police unknowingly directed shooter out of building during frantic search for UNLV gunman

 LAS VEGAS — Police officers responding to a deadly shooting inside the business school at the University of Nevada, Las Vegas, mistook the gunman for a bystander and urged him to get out of the building amid the frantic search for the suspect and victims, according to body camera footage and police accounts.

-With their weapons drawn, the two Las Vegas police officers climbed stairs to a second-floor walkway overlooking the ground floor of the business school during the Dec.
+With their weapons drawn, the two Las Vegas Metropolitan Police Department officers climbed stairs to a second-floor walkway overlooking the ground floor of the business school during the Dec.
 6 shooting that left three professors dead and one wounded on the 30,000-student campus.

-The shooter, later identified as Anthony Polito, appears for only a few moments in more than five hours of footage made public Wednesday, but the video provides the first look at the gunman in the building after opening fire on the top floors of the business school.
+The shooter, later identified as 67-year-old Anthony Polito, appears for only a few moments in more than five hours of footage made public Wednesday, but the video provides the first look at the suspect in the building after opening fire on the top floors of the five-story business school.

+When the rampage began, students and staff had been eating lunch and playing games in a large courtyard just outside the business school, which sits across from the university's student union.

 ''Get out!
 Get out!'' the officers shouted at Polito while pointing to an exit and continuing along the walkway.

-Sheriff Kevin McMahill previously said the university police officers mistook the gunman for a professor.
+About a minute later, Polito exited the building, pulled his weapon and was killed in a shootout with university police officers, according to authorities.
+No one outside was harmed.

-The Las Vegas Metropolitan Police Department body camera footage did not show the shootout.
-But a short video that McMahill released earlier this month showed Polito descending a set of stairs outside the business school, his long black coat swaying.
+The body camera footage released Wednesday did not include the shootout.
+But a short video that Sheriff Kevin McMahill released earlier this month showed Polito descending a set of stairs outside the business school, his long black coat swaying.

-The footage shows that one of the university police officers approached Polito from behind, but when the shooter turned around, weapon in hand, the police officer dove for cover behind a patrol car.
+In that video, one of the university police officers approached Polito from behind, but when the shooter turned around, weapon in hand, the officer dove for cover behind a patrol car.
+McMahill said when he released the video that the university officers also did not initially know they had encountered the gunman.

 Police have not specified a motive for the shooting but said Polito was in financial trouble and had been turned down for a teaching job at UNLV and other Nevada schools.
 He left a tenured post in 2017 at East Carolina University in Greenville, North Carolina, after teaching business there for more than 15 years.